cruix89/cruix-video-archiver/README.md

 ---

 ## 🎼: OVERVIEW
 a fully automated docker image to easily download and manage videos based in YT and other platforms supported by `yt-dlp`.
-With the LUFS and HVEC conversion to enhance your library to the best experience.
+With the LUFS normalization to enhance your library to the best experience.
 See below for more details.

 ---